• Home

 10 - Arrangement of Garden Roses

-11 - Mini Arrangement – not to exceed 6”
+11 - Miniature Arrangement – not to exceed 6”

 02 - Second Year – 20 labeled rocks, minerals or fossils

-01 - 1st year – 25 species of insects of 5 orders properly mounted & labeled.
+01 - First Year – 25 species of insects of 5 orders properly mounted and labeled.

 02 - Second Year – 50 species of insects of 9 orders properly mounted and labeled.